-- a.
-Add 49 ml dH2O to a 50ml conical tube - b.
-Add 1 ml 5M NaCl to the tube - c.
-Weigh 500 mg HACC on a jeweler's scale, and add to the tube. - d.
-Cap the tube and shake or vortex occasionally until the chitosan is dissolved.
+- c) Weigh 500 mg HACC on a jeweler's scale, and add to the tube. - d) Cap the tube and shake or vortex occasionally until the chitosan is dissolved.
 This probably will take at least 30 minutes.
-Heating helps speed the process. - e.
-Dilute to desired working concentration.
-To make 50 ml working concentration of 2 mg/ml HACC in 20 mM NaCl, add 10 ml stock solution to a 50 ml conical tube, and then fill the tube to 50 ml with dH_2O - 5 mg/ml $Na_5P_3O{10}$ (sodium triphosphate, a.k.a. tripolyphosphate, TPP) in dH_2O . - 1.0 mg/ml to 2.4 mg/ml peptide solution(s).
+Heating helps speed the process. - e) Dilute to desired working concentration.
+To make 50 ml working concentration of 2 mg/ml HACC in 20 mM NaCl, add 10 ml stock solution to a 50 ml conical tube, and then fill the tube to 50 ml with dH_2O - 4) 5 mg/ml Na5P3O10 (sodium triphosphate, a.k.a. tripolyphosphate, TPP) in dH2O. - 5) 1.0 mg/ml to 2.4 mg/ml peptide solution(s).
 Mix peptides into dH2O.
 See protocol below for peptides that require disulfide circularization.
 A master mix of peptides can be made after each is suspended in water, or peptide powders can be combined into a single tube and resuspended together.
-For example, multiple peptide solutions of 1.5 mg/ml can be mixed together, and the final concentration of all peptides will be 1.5 mg/ml.
-If you intend to make vaccine that utilizes T-cell peptides and B-cell epitope peptides in a different manner (for example, use of poly-anionic B-cell peptides as crosslinkers for enhanced surface presentation, as detailed in Protocol 2 below), then separate T-cell and B-cell peptide master mixes can be created. - a.
-Add sufficient water to a conical tube (leaving headspace for mixing) - b.
-Add peptide powder. - c.
-Cap and invert or shake the tube until all of the peptide is dissolved. - OPTIONAL: solutions containing additional adjuvants
+For example, multiple peptide solutions of 1.5 mg/ml can be mixed together, and the final concentration of the peptide mixture will be 1.5 mg/ml.
+If you intend to make vaccine that utilizes T-cell peptides and B-cell epitope peptides in a different manner (for example, use of poly-anionic B-cell peptides as crosslinkers for enhanced surface presentation, as detailed in Protocol 2 below), then separate T-cell and B-cell peptide master mixes can be created.
+B-cell peptides with poly-acidic extensions (e.g. several sequential aspartate amino acids) are acidic.
+Some of these are marginally soluble in water (e.g. MVC1-s and MVC2-s) and solubility is aided by the addition of a small amount of NaHCO3 (sodium bicarbonate, a.k.a. baking soda) to the peptide solution (try 5 mM). - a) Add sufficient water to a conical tube (leaving headspace for mixing) - b) Add peptide powder. - c) Cap and invert or shake the tube until all of the peptide is dissolved. - 6) OPTIONAL: solutions containing additional adjuvants